jahneff/CPP-circle-splitter/README.md

 .1249 .37155 <br />
 .264474 <br />

-Is this correct?
-It appears to be.
+As far as I can tell, this is the correct solution.
 Here is an image generated at https://jsfiddle.net/gjkdc8hL/:<br />
 The red dots are the inputs and the green circle is given by the output. <br />

 https://github.com/jahneff/circle_splitter/blob/master/img/bounding_circle.PNG